 This Apple Butter Pie is a unique twist on a classic fall flavor.
-It’s so simple to make, thanks to the use of store-bought apple butter, and has a silky, smooth filling.
-Bake it up in a whole-grain Spelt Pie Crust and serve it with Maple Whipped Cream for a fun, apple-flavored pie.
+It's so simple to make, thanks to the use of store-bought apple butter, and has a silky, smooth filling.
+Bake it up in a whole-grain cinnamon spelt pie crust and top it with maple whipped cream for a fun, apple-flavored pie.

 Apple Butter Pie Recipe